MicrosoftDocs/sdk-api/sdk-api-src/content/memoryapi/nf-memoryapi-unmapviewoffile2.md

 The base address of a previously mapped view that is to be unmapped.
-This value must be identical to the value returned by a previous call to one of the the functions in the
+This value must be identical to the value returned by a previous call to one of the functions in the
 <a href="/windows/desktop/api/memoryapi/nf-memoryapi-mapviewoffile">MapViewOfFile</a> family.

 ### -param UnmapFlags [in]